praw-dev/praw/docs/tutorials/reply_bot.rst

 convenience, e.g., a link corrector bot; or analytical information, e.g., redditor analyzer bot for writing complexity.

-PRAW provides a simple way to build your own bot using the python programming language.
+PRAW provides a simple way to build your own bot using the Python programming language.
 As a result, it is little surprise that a majority of bots on Reddit are powered by PRAW.